grepeverything/Solana-Paper-Wallet-with-Staking/README.md

 ```

 ## Fund the Cold Wallet
-On the **networked computer**, ensure the correct network and keypair:
+On the **networked computer**, ensure the correct URL and keypair are set:

 ```bash
 solana config get